melonproject-archive/documentation/chapters/registry.md

   `address indexed version` - The address of the Version registered.

 This event is triggered when a Version is registered.
 The parameter listed above are provided with the event.
 &nbsp;

+`event IncentiveChange()`

+`uint incentiveAmount` - The new incentive amount.

+This event is triggered when a price source is changed.
+The parameter listed above are provided with the event.
+&nbsp;

 `event PriceSourceChange()`